Understanding data mining: Techniques, applications, and tools

 Through the application of data mining techniques, decisions can be based on real business intelligence — rather than instinct or gut reactions — and deliver consistent results that keep businesses ahead of the competition.

-Data mining use cases and examples
+Data mining use cases

 Organisations across industries are achieving transformative results from data mining: